-- Cell phones may be brought to school, however they must be turned off at all times that school is in session (Bell to Bell), unless being used at that time for teacher directed instructional purposes (please see PED policy above). - Any cell phone that is seen, heard, or becomes a classroom distraction can be confiscated and must be picked up by a parent or guardian at the front office.
+- Cell phones may be brought to school, however they must be turned off and in the backpacks at all times that school is in session (Bell to Bell), unless being used at that time for teacher directed instructional purposes (please see PED policy above). - Any cell phone that is seen, heard, or becomes a classroom distraction can be confiscated and must be picked up by a parent or guardian at the front office. - Cell phones are NOT ALLOWED to be brought to the restrooms during class time.